wso2-extensions/siddhi-store-cassandra/docs/index.md

-siddhi-store-hbase
+siddhi-store-cassandra
 ======================================

-The **siddhi-store-hbase extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that  can be used to persist events to a HBase instance of the users choice.
+The **siddhi-store-cassandra extension** is an extension to <a target="_blank" href="https://wso2.github.io/siddhi">Siddhi</a> that  can be used to persist events to a Cassandra instance of the users choice.
 Find some useful links below:

-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-hbase">Source code</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-cassandra">Source code</a>
-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-hbase/releases">Releases</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-cassandra/releases">Releases</a>
-* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-hbase/issues">Issue tracker</a>
+* <a target="_blank" href="https://github.com/wso2-extensions/siddhi-store-cassandra/issues">Issue tracker</a>

 ## Latest API Docs

-Latest API Docs is <a target="_blank" href="https://wso2-extensions.github.io/siddhi-store-hbase/api/4.0.0-M14-SNAPSHOT">4.0.0-M14-SNAPSHOT</a>.

 ## Prerequisites

- * A HBase server instance should be started and available for connection via the HBase Java API.
+ * A Cassandra server instance should be started and available for connection via the DataStax Java API.

 ## How to use